 The paper is structured as follows.
 Section 2 describes the institutional background and the conceptual framework.
 Section 3 describes the data used in the empirical analysis and presents the empirical strategy.
-Estimates of the behavioral responses to the changes in generosity of unprotected benefits are presented in Section 4.
-Section 5 estimates the costs of the changes in generosity of unprotected benefits in terms of labor market outcomes.
-Section 6 documents heterogeneity in responses and explores potential mechanisms.
-Section 7 performs welfare analysis and explores the policy implications of the findings.
-Section 8 concludes.
+Estimates of the behavioral responses to the changes in generosity of unemploybenefits beyond job protection lowered maternal employment through the first six years after childbirth.

-$^{^{3}}$ Jørgensen and Søgaard (2021) study the behavioral effects and efficiency cost of earmarked parental leave policies.
+4Jørgensen and Søgaard (2021) study the behavioral effects and efficiency cost of earmarked parental leave policies.